 Over the past two years, Michael completed his Master of Fine Arts at California College of the Arts in San Francisco.
 Through his program, he refined both his craft and concept.
 His work examines the interdependence of consumerism, productivity, and commodity fetishism.
 Thanks to the Fulbright Scholarship, Michael will spend the next year studying the complex socio economic, cultural, and philosophical landscape of traditional Buddhist Thangka paintings as a microcosm of art’s role as both sacred and sold.

-B.A. in Chemistry and Environmental Studies from Dartmouth College in Hanover, New Hampshire.
+B.A., Chemistry and Environmental Studies, Dartmouth College, Hanover, New Hampshire.

 Project: "Examining Climate Change Adaptation Solutions For Implementation By Women In Nepal."

 Jocelyn grew up in Richmond, Virginia with her older brother and sister.
 She attended Dartmouth College in New Hampshire and graduated in June, 2015 with bachelor’s degrees in Chemistry and Environmental Studies.
 Jocelyn has always had curiosity to explore the world; during her time in college, she seized opportunities to study, work, and travel in 8 foreign countries.
 After graduating, Jocelyn spent 9 months in Nepal, interning with Helen Keller International and Save the Children, conducting a qualitative research study on gender and nutrition.
 She returned to the US for the summer of 2016 and spent 4 months backpacking from Canada to Mexico along the Pacific Crest Trail (4300km!).